libertine-linux/libertine/README.md

 ### Building

 * A build of Libertine Linux can use Docker on Mac OS X, Windows and Linux.
-* A build of Libertine Linux assumes a minimal Linux-orientated host system:-
+* A build of Libertine Linux assumes a minimal Linux-orientated host system, and has only been tested on Alpine Linux 3.6 and 3.8:-
 	* To build on Alpine Linux, install the essential tools with `sudo apk add alpine-sdk`
 	* On a more traditional Linux system, you'll need `binutils`, `gcc`, `g++`, `libc-dev`, `coreutils`, `findutils`, `sed` (POSIX), `grep` (POSIX) and `awk` (POSIX).
 	* In theory, it should be possible to build on Mac OS X but someone needs to fix GNU binutils `ld` (BFD variant) to compile on it and adjust the latest version of BusyBox